Mythical Animals in Chinese Culture

 Gradually, more mythical animals were discovered and documented, in folk legends or historical notes.

-Since Flame Emperor (Yan Di) and Yellow Emperor (Huang Di), to Confucius, to Dong Zhongshu who officially promoted the Divine Right of Kings in 134 BC, it is always believed that appearances of lucky animals are representatives of good monarch and excellent governance, vice versa.
+Since Flame Emperor (Yan Di) and Yellow Emperor (Huang Di), to Confucius, to Dong Zhongshu who officially promoted the Divine Right of Kings in 134 BC, it is always believed that appearances of lucky animals are representatives of a good monarch and excellent governance, vice versa.

 Therefore, those auspicious animals are widely used in clothes, jewelry, decoration, architecture, and literature throughout Chinese history.